mongodb/docs/source/includes/api/list-tables/admin-backup-group-request-documents.rst

    * - id
      - string
-     - The unique identifier that represents this project's backup jobs configuration.
+     - The unique identifier that represents this project and its backup job configuration.

    * - kmipClientCertPassword
      - string